opencog/opencog/opencog/eva/src/README-affects.md

 * "Personality is a collection of behavior-scripts in response to affects."

-=The Nine Afffects
+=The Nine Affects
-The below is a very short summary, focusing almost entirely on the associated facial expressins.
-Whatto do with these is given iin a later section.
+The below is a very short summary, focusing almost entirely on the associated facial expressions.
+What to do with these is given in a later section.

 The affects are: